-If the slats are fully closed, this position is controlled or reported as the 100% slat position.
-This is the position in which the glare protector is moved in front of the window from the stop position at the side.
-For this, the angle formed by the slats with the direction of movement is $>0^{\circ}$ .
+For an internal blind or privacy screen with vertical slats, the position in which the slats are completely closed is controlled or signalled as slat position 100%.
+This is the position in which the glare protection is moved from its lateral end position in front of the window.
+For this, the angle formed by the slats with the direction of movement is $>0^{\circ}$.